-Since the first company Walk in 2003, more than 294,000 Roche employees have raised over CHF 22 million in donations for children’s projects around the world.
-Next year marks the 20th anniversary of the Children’s Walk starting on 13 June 2023.
+Since the first company Walk in 2003, more than 315,000 Roche employees have raised over CHF 23 million in donations for children’s projects around the world.
+This year, in 2024, the Children’s Walk will start on the 11th of June.
 Let's celebrate our continued commitment to make a difference for children around the globe!

 Employees fundraise for global children’s projects relating to education, nutrition, primary healthcare and social development.
 Employee donations are company matched and used to support children’s projects across the globe through the legally independent charity, Re&Act.